wheregone/Lossy-Audio-Compression/README.md

 - The algorithm is based on the psychoacoustic model of human hearing system.

 - A decimator, a quantizer, transform coding with DFT and DCT is created and some of the missing parts of a MPEG/Audio encoder to do audio compression via MATLAB.

+The detailed technical report can be found [here](./Results/report.pdf)